Looking at the World Through Rose-Coloured Spectacles

 Global Marketing as a Key Driver

-Global marketing has had a significant impact on the Phuket property market and has certainly been a key driver over the last few years.
+For many years now, global marketing strategies have had a significant impact on the Phuket property market and has certainly been a key driver leading up to 2019.
 Properties are not only being promoted to those who already live in Thailand (or surrounding countries) or to people visiting on holiday.

 Phuket now receives incredible exposure to the international market, with homes and condos here being marketed and sold to overseas buyers.
-Many developers even have offices in Shanghai, Beijing, Moscow and London, and attend international property shows around the world to promote Phuket property.
+Many developers even have offices in overseas cities, although one of the key drivers in the past, China has obviously come to a bit of a standstill.
+Nevertheless, many overseas companies still market Phuket property and no doubt Phuket developers will still attend international property shows around the world to promote their projects.